 - 1. Waive the full reading of the proposed Ordinance. - 2.
-Introduce proposed Ordinance No. 008 entitled AN ORDINANCE OF THE BOARD OF DIRECTORS OF THE ORANGE COUNTY FIRE AUTHORITY REPEALING ORDINANCE NO. 006 AND ORDINANCE NO. 007 AND ESTABLISHING THE PURCHASING RULES AND PROCEDURES OF THE ORANGE COUNTY FIRE AUTHORITY establishing a comprehensive procurement ordinance based on the American Bar Association Model Procurement Code. - 3.
+Introduce and read by title only proposed Ordinance No. 008 entitled AN ORDINANCE OF THE BOARD OF DIRECTORS OF THE ORANGE COUNTY FIRE AUTHORITY REPEALING ORDINANCE NO. 006 AND ORDINANCE NO. 007 AND ESTABLISHING THE PURCHASING RULES AND PROCEDURES OF THE ORANGE COUNTY FIRE AUTHORITY establishing a comprehensive procurement ordinance based on the American Bar Association Model Procurement Code. - 3.
 Approve the proposed Resolution entitled A RESOLUTION OF THE ORANGE COUNTY FIRE AUTHORITY BOARD OF DIRECTORS AMENDING THE ROLES/RESPONSIBILITIES/AUTHORITIES MATRIX TO COINCIDE WITH THE NEW PURCHASING CODE.